-Student Media publishes Hayden's Ferry Review twice a year.
-This award-winning national literary and art magazine brings together in one publication the finest contemporary literature and art by established and emerging writers and artists.
-Access the Web site at www.asu.edu/studentmedia/products.htm#hfr.
+Hayden's Ferry Review is published twice a year.
+This award-winning national literary and art magazine brings together in one publication the finest contemporary literature and art.
+It features established and emerging writers and artists from across the country.
+Access the Web site at www.haydensferryreview.org.